-You are not to blame, yes we all need to own up to any actions we did, but we also have to recognise, when you’ve been force-fed lies through many manipulative tactics.
+You are not to blame, yes we all need to own up to any actions we did, but we also have to recognise, when we’ve been force-fed lies through many manipulative tactics.
 Had your beliefs, values, boundaries and much more taken down, left believing you’re not good enough, accepting behaviour you should never have accepted, through fear, Intimidation and many more.
 You have to accept responsibility for your own behaviour, not at the start, as at the start you’re most likely blaming yourself for everything, at the start you need to pass responsibility back to the abuser, the rightful owner for the things they did to you.
 Then work on you.

 Lose the self-blame, as it’s not all your fault like the narcissist had told you, yes you may have reacted at times that’s human nature, you have to accept, the part you played, you must also pass responsibility back to the rightful owner for the role they played, except you didn’t get out sooner, be Thankful that you are out now and that you can now move forward with your life.